 - Submit a signed Academic Reference Form to SSS 20.

-- Attend a Science and QR Tutor Orientation
+- Prepare for and attend a Science and QR Tutor Orientation.

 (Once we receive your Academic Reference form you will be contacted by the Program Coordinator to schedule an orientation)